james-s-w-clark/james-s-w-clark.github.io/content/garden/disney-what-i-done/index.md

 If you have a big `Mill` Scala project (let's say, a monorepo - with about 10 modules) and fair number of dependencies - you might be seeing this problem.

 I ran a local clone of Steward with a teammate, adding some print-lines to diagnose the parser.
 We saw the input string for parsing was blank for our project.
 Looking at `MillAlg.scala`, we saw about [5000 lines of the *end* of a JSON object](https://github.com/scala-steward-org/scala-steward/pull/2717).
 The default buffer is 8192 bytes.
 Increasing the CLI argument [`--max-buffer-size`](https://github.com/scala-steward-org/scala-steward/pull/1829) to `32768` fixed the issue for us.
 The author also raised a [PR](https://github.com/scala-steward-org/scala-steward/pull/2940) to give a more obvious error about this, instead of returning some partial JSON.

+# Kinesis

+With Kinesis, we were getting hundreds of thousands of errors per week -`[metrics_manager.cc:145] Metrics upload failed`- giving a very bad signal:noise ratio in our DataDog logs.

+We only use metrics at the "stream" level, rather than the "shard" level (a stream has many shards, and shards can sometimes report no data & error).

+On a `KinesisProducerConfiguration`, do `.setMetricsGranularity("stream")`.
+The default level is "shard".

+Also be mindful of costs.
+The Javadocs state that two shards with two streams each will produce *seven* CloudWatch metrics (4x shard, 2x stream, 1 global).

+AWS support was not so helpful with this error ([essentially saying: "it's a known issue, but please work around it by filtering out the logs"](https://github.com/awslabs/amazon-kinesis-producer/issues/188#issuecomment-557198786)) - setting a more accurate configuration is better, and I [shared our recommendation on the issue](https://github.com/awslabs/amazon-kinesis-producer/issues/188#issuecomment-1189202115).

 [//]: # (todo - from week 43 and earlier)